Artificial Intelligence Pioneer Leaves Google, Warns About Technology's Future - ExBulletin

 Center for Humane Technology co-founders Tristan Harris and Aza Raskin spoke with Nightly News host Lester Holt in March about their concerns about AI.

 We want AI to enrich our lives.
-AI that works for people and works for the good of humans is helping us cure cancer and find climate solutions, Harris said in an interview. can do.
+In an interview, Harris said AI could work for people, work for the good of humans, cure cancer and help find solutions to climate change. .
 We can have AI and research labs applied to specific applications that advance those fields.
 But when we were in an arms race to deploy AI to every human on the planet as quickly as possible with as few tests as possible, it’s not a formula that works.

 An open letter from the Association for the Advancement of Artificial Intelligence, signed by 19 current and former academic leaders, was published last month to raise public awareness of the risks surrounding AI and the need for cooperation to mitigate some of those concerns. warned.